 After the lockout, the Sedins play began to emerge as they were given more playing time and more responsibility.
 Both Sedins became point-a-game players, with Henrik breaking out in 2009-10 with 112 points, earning both the Art Ross and Hart trophies as the NHL’s leading scorer and Most Valuable Player.
 Daniel was injured for part of that season, so his big breakout came a year later when he scored 41 goals and 104 points, winning the Art Ross Trophy.
 Though the past two seasons have not been quite as productive for the twins, they are still one of the top scoring duos in the league.

 The team has also enjoyed an unprecedented run of success at the same time the Sedins have emerged as stars.
-The Canucks made the playoffs the twin first four years in the league, led by the “West Coast Express” line of Naslund, Bertuzzi and Brendan Morrison.
-The team struggled a bit after the lockout as the Naslund line deteriorated and the Sedins emerged, but beginning in 2008-09, the Canucks made the playoffs five straight seasons, winning the Northwest Division each year, as well as the Presidents’ Trophy twice (recognizing the team with the best overall record in the league).
+The Canucks made the playoffs the first four years they were in the league, led by the “West Coast Express” line of Naslund, Bertuzzi and Brendan Morrison.
+The team struggled a bit after the lockout, as the Naslund line deteriorated and the Sedins emerged, but beginning in 2008-09, the Canucks made the playoffs five straight seasons, winning the Northwest Division each year, as well as the Presidents’ Trophy twice (recognizing the team with the best overall record in the league).
 In 2010-11, Vancouver made it to the Stanley Cup Final, before dropping Game 7 to the Boston Bruins.